stephansemerad/choropleth_maps_with_folium/README.md

 # How To Use

-Just run the main.py file
+Get the indicators.csv from kaggle put it in the /data folder and then run the main.py file

 ![](https://github.com/stephansemerad/choropleth_maps_with_folium/master/imgs/img.png)